Faculty

 • Professor and Chair

-• Department of Microbiology & Immunology
+• Department of Medical Microbiology & Immunology

-Research interests: Mucosal immunity against pathogens.
+Research Interests: Mucosal immunity against pathogens.
 Molecular Pathogenesis of Human Immunodeficiency Virus +1 HIV and Simian Immunodeficiency Virus +1 SIV Infections with Special Emphasis on Gastrointestinal Mucosal Lymphoid Tissue +1 GALT as a Major Target Organ of the Viral Infection, and as a Viral Reservoir.
 Repair and renewal of gut mucosal immune system during therapy.

 Maneesh Dave, MD, MPH